 Welcome to our featured review on the best air purifiers currently available.
 Air quality is not something most individuals spend a lot of time thinking about.
 However, we only need to look so far at the developments in China to be reminded how important quality of air is and what implications it may have for our health.
-Fortunately, most people’s homes will never face such smog like conditions, but there are numerous airborne-particles that thrive indoors.
+Fortunately, most people’s homes will never face such smog like conditions, but there are numerous airborne-particles that thrive indoors, particularly in older homes and apartments or those with pets.

 Particle allergens such as mold, dander, and pollen are just a few of the antagonists found in the common household.
 Some of the best air purifiers will remove virtually all these airborne particles in a few hours or even less, ensuring you breathe pure air.
 While there may be some health benefits, these machines can be particularly life changing for people who suffer from allergies.